Published on July 9, 2021

 app.use(require('prerender-node').set('prerenderToken', 'YOUR_TOKEN'));

-You can read the installation instructions for Node.JS here.
+You can read or watch the installation instructions for Node.JS here.

 Python/Django

-Python is a universally known programming language that is often considered to be one of the most useful, as well as one of the easiest programming languages to learn.
+Python is a programming language that is often considered as one of the most useful and easiest programming languages to learn.
 It’s an all-purpose programming language that emphasizes the importance of code readability and features frequent use of indentation.

 1. First, do a PIP install: